Something Good logo

 The Something Good Index

-This is the Something Good Index, a continuously updated list of everything mentioned in this newsletter.
-Above-pictured is the author, beardless in Budapest in the early 2000s.
+This is the Something Good Index, a continuously updated list of everything mentioned in this newsletter, newly revised for 2026.

 50 Years of Text Games: Tremendous newsletter-turned book about the history of interactive fiction, by Aaron A. Reed.
 SG25, SG62, SG86